 - Are you scared of missing some profit if you do not stay in the trade?

 The Independent Investors Advantage – Cash

-One key advantage of being an independent investor is that we can pull our money out of stocks and move into cash whenever we want to and we do not have to answer to anyone but ourselves.
-This is an important advantage over large institutions, who have to leave the bulk of their cash in because of the manifesto they have with their investors.
+One key advantage of being an independent investor is that we can pull our money out of stocks and move into cash whenever we want to, and we do not have to answer to anyone but ourselves.
+This is an important advantage over large institutions, which have to leave the bulk of their cash because of the manifesto they have with their investors.
 There are certain times where having your entire portfolio invested in stocks does not make sense.